 Effective Date 2026-03-07

-Impact Level Low–Medium (niche service, but high denial risk if billed)
+Impact Level Low (narrow service category, but claim denial risk is high if billed)

-Specialties Affected Integrative medicine, functional medicine, naturopathy, internal medicine, toxicology
+Specialties Affected Integrative medicine, functional medicine, internal medicine, toxicology, naturopathic practices billing Medicare

 CMS Hair Analysis Coverage Criteria and Medical Necessity Requirements 2026

 The statutory basis is §1862(a)(1) of the Social Security Act.
-That section bars Medicare payment for services that are not "reasonable and necessary" for the diagnosis or treatment of illness or injury.
-CMS's position is that the correlation between hair mineral content and the chemical state of the whole body is not scientifically established.
-Because that correlation doesn't hold, the diagnostic procedure can't meet the medical necessity threshold Medicare requires.
+That section excludes services that are not "reasonable and necessary" for the diagnosis or treatment of illness or injury.
+CMS determined that the correlation between hair mineral content and the chemical state of the whole body is not currently possible, so the test cannot meet the reasonable and necessary standard.

 CMS Hair Analysis Exclusions and Non-Covered Indications